umccr/infrastructure/terraform/stacks/umccr_data_portal/README.md

   - Custom user pool domain (prefix) `data-portal-app-{stage}`
 - Cognito identity provider (Google OAuth)
 - Cognito identity pool - connecting the identity provider and the two app clients

+#### VPC
+- VPC for the backend, separate from the default VPC
+- Three subnets in different availability zone
+- VPC Endpoints:
+  - SSM Interface for parameter access (from lambda)
+  - S3 Gateway for LIMS data access (from lambda)
+- Security Groups:
+  - RDS and Lambda are in separate groups so that Lambda can access RDS
+  - One for RDS, enabling MySQL inbound requests (from Lambda)
+  - One for Lambda

 #### Deployment